-5 Unexpected Benefits of Jumping Jacks, According To Personal Trainers
+5 Unexpected Benefits of Star Jumps, According To Personal Trainers

-From boosting your aerobic base to strengthening your hip muscles, there are several benefits of jumping jacks — all from just one swift movement.
+From boosting your aerobic base to strengthening your hip muscles, there are several benefits of star jumps—all from just one swift movement.

-In case you need a refresher, jumping jacks entail hopping your feet out shoulder-width apart as you bring your arms above your head, then hopping your feet back together while lowering your arms to your sides.
-Don’t let the simplicity mislead you, there are a handful of potential benefits of doing jumping jacks.
+In case you need a refresher, Star Jumps entail hopping your feet out shoulder-width apart as you bring your arms above your head, then hopping your feet back together while lowering your arms to your sides.
+Don't let the simplicity mislead you, there are a handful of potential benefits of doing Star Jumps.

-Below, two personal trainers share the benefits of jumping jacks and tips to incorporate them into your workouts.
+Below, two personal trainers share the benefits of Star Jumps and tips to incorporate them into your workouts.

 (Related: What Is a HIIT Workout, Anyway?)